Nimble Navigation

 This activity was originally created for the #TrainLikeanAstronaut Challenges as a part of ESA Education’s Expedition: Home initiative.

 To complete this activity, start off by drawing or painting handprints and footprints on cards (or print some from the internet).
-We recommend 36 cards: 8 from left hand, 8 from right hand, 8 from left foot, 8 from right foot.
+We recommend 9 times each type of cards, to have 36 cards with 12 rows of 3.
 Print out or draw the ISS picture.
 Tape 3 cards in a row to the floor, mixing and matching the handprint and footprint cards, with the ISS at the end of the course.
 Have a stopwatch or cell phone ready to record how fast you complete the course.

 - Drawing or painting utensils